 10 “Two men went up to the temple to pray, one a Pharisee and the other a tax collector.

 11 The Pharisee stood and prayed thus with himself, ‘God, I thank You that I am not like other men—extortioners, unjust, adulterers, or even as this tax collector.

 12 I fast twice a week; I give tithes of all that I possess.’

 13 And the tax collector, standing afar off, would not so much as raise his eyes to heaven, but beat his breast, saying, ‘God, be merciful to me a sinner!’

 14 I tell you, this man went down to his house justified rather than the other; for everyone who exalts himself will be humbled, and he who humbles himself will be exalted.”

-Once when I temporarily lived in Pensacola, Florida, my roommate told me our next-door neighbor was a Muslim.
-One afternoon I saw this man sitting on his front steps and perceived in my spirit that this was the right time to approach him.
+Once while I lived in Pensacola, Florida, my roommate told me our next-door neighbor was a Muslim.
+One afternoon I saw this man sitting on his front steps and perceived this was the right time to approach him with the gospel.
 Although this man was reluctant to let go of some of his Islamic beliefs, he did pray to receive Jesus Christ as his Lord and Savior.
 When he showed me his copy of the Koran, I noticed it was written in both Arabic and Old English.
-That prompted me to give him a King James Bible to read.
-(Usually I give away newer translations because it’s easier reading for young believers.)
+That prompted me to give him a King James Bible to read (usually I give away newer translations because it’s easier reading for young believers).
 This man then told me he had asked God to give him a Bible and wanted it to be a King James Version.
-God definitely answered his prayers!
+God definitely answered his prayers.